STRIDES/NIHCloudLabAzure/docs/create_storage_account.md

 We recommend on this page you select **Account key** for the first option, but the rest are up to you depending what you are trying to do.
 View more info on SAS keys at this [Microsoft page](https://learn.microsoft.com/en-us/rest/api/storageservices/delegate-access-with-shared-access-signature).

-Once you click generate, copy the **Blob SAS token**.
+Once you click generate, copy the **Blob SAS URL**.
 We will need this for file copy paths.

 Now we have a secure path to copy data in and out of the container.
 The format Microsoft uses is as follows: